How to pronounce evolution

 4. Genetic drift: Genetic drift is the random change in the frequency of genetic variations within a population.
 It is caused by chance events, such as the deaths of certain individuals or the occurrence of natural disasters.
 Genetic drift tends to have a greater effect in smaller populations.

-See also How to open bonnet on ford transit
+See also How to draw a rat

 The Role of Evolution in Biodiversity